A guide to modeling a Concrete Structure in SkyCiv Structural 3D Analysis and Design software

-To further the design of this structure, users can design the columns and beams as per ACI 318, AS 3600, CSA A23 and Eurocode 2 for Reinforced Concrete Design.
+To further the design of this structure, users can design the columns, shear walls and beams as per ACI 318, AS 3600, CSA A23 and Eurocode 2 for Reinforced Concrete Design.
 Click here to learn more about how to get started designing your concrete beams and columns in Structural 3D.

 The foundations of this building can also be designed as per ACI 318, AS 3600 concrete design standards with SkyCiv’s built-in Foundation Design Software.